 Required.
-(String) A region to search within - allows the same service to be deployed in multiple regions, or other commands to validate that the service is available in the specified region.
+(String) A location to search within - allows the same service to be deployed in multiple locations, or other commands to validate that the service is available in the specified location.

 Required.
 (SwitchParameter) Indicates whether the resource to be located is a resource group.

 Required.
 (SwitchParameter) Indicates that an exception should be thrown if the specified resource is unavailable.
 This is useful in scripts where dependencies are mandatory prior to provisioning.
 By default this is false, no service will be returned but a "not found" message will be written in verbose mode.